-All students that attend CLE are to wear the CLE polo shirt and tan or navy pants.
+All students that attend CLE are to wear CLE polo shirts and tan or navy pants.
 The school uniform must be worn at all times during school hours.
 Students who do not come to school in dress code will not be able to attend classes until they are in dress code.
 Students that are in school and not in dress code may be assigned various jobs to perform at school until the issue is resolved.

-- The CLE polo shirts may be purchased through the school. - A long-sleeved shirt may be worn under the CLE polo.
-There are to be no graphics on the sleeves. - The tan or navy pants or capri's may be purchased at the store of your choice.
+- The CLE polo shirts must be purchased through the school. - A long-sleeved shirt may be worn under the CLE polo.
+There are to be no graphics on the sleeves. - The tan or navy pants or capris may be purchased at the store of your choice.
 (No jeans or denim.).
-Pants and capri's must not be of a low-cut origin. - Knee-length shorts may be worn on the first two or last two months of the school year or on special days as announced by the CLE principal.
-Tight, baggy, or sagging clothing is always inappropriate. - The optional CLE zip-front sweatshirt or Pathfinder sweatshirt are the only acceptable clothing to be worn over top of the CLE polo. - The optional CLE zip-front sweatshirt or Pathfinder sweatshirt, if worn, must be worn over the uniform shirt. - Girls may wear a knee-length skirt with shorts/leggings underneath. - Principal may change the dress code for specified days at his/her discretion.
+Pants and capris must not be of a low-cut origin. - Knee-length shorts may be worn on the first two or last two months of the school year or on special days as announced by the CLE principal.
+Tight, baggy, or sagging clothing is always inappropriate. - The optional CLE zip-front sweatshirt or Pathfinder sweatshirt are the only acceptable clothing to be worn over top of the CLE polo. - Girls may wear a knee-length skirt with shorts/leggings underneath. - The Principal may change dress code for specified days at his/her discretion.